-The Digital Committee comprises Ashley Howden as Chairman, John Hall, Jennifer Swaine and Rodger Powell.
-The meetings are attended by the company's Head of Marketing and digital team.
+The Digital Committee comprises Ashley Howden as Chair, Mark Skinner and Zoe Sparks.
+The meetings are attended by the company's CEO, Head of Marketing and digital team.
 The committee's purpose is to assist the Board with its responsibilities as they relate to:

-- VSC digital strategy; and - Digital supplier management plan.
+- VSC digital strategy; and - digital supplier management plan.

-People, Culture and Sustainability Committee Meetings
+People and Culture Committee Meetings

-The People, Culture and Sustainability Committee comprises Rodger Powell as Chairman, Winston Hall, Mark Skinner and Ashley Howden.
+The People and Culture Committee comprises Winston Hall as Chair, Jennifer Swaine and Rodger Powell.
 The committee's purpose is to assist the Board with its responsibilities as they relate to: